top of page

 Each moto begins from a pneumatic starting gate where a maximum of 8 riders of the same age and ability level leave at the same time, pedalling as fast as they can over dirt jumps and tabletops, around banked corners, and across the finish line.
 The winner of the moto is the racer who crosses the finish line first.
 Athletes compete in at least 3 motos in a single race, and they’re ranked by accumulated points awarded based on how they finished in each of the 3 motos.
 The rider with lowest “points” wins.

 There needs to be at least 3 racers in a category to run a race.
 If there are more than 8 but less than 17 riders registered there will be a “Main”.
 If there are 17 but less than 24 riders there will be a Semi final, then a Main.
 If there are 24 riders but less than 32 there will be a Quarter final, Semi, and a Main.
-And so on.
-Typically at Globe, on the odd night, there are mains, but not usually semis or quarters.

 WHO RACES WHO